Authority Plots Near Jewar Airport: A Buyer's Guide to YEIDA Approved Plots in 2026

 YEIDA launches residential plot schemes periodically — typically 1–3 per year depending on land availability and development progress.
 Here is how the process works when a scheme is active:

-New scheme notifications are published on yeida.org.in.
+- Monitor YEIDA's official portal — New scheme notifications are published on yeida.org.in.
 Subscribe to the authority's updates or check periodically.
-Third-party alerts are unreliable; always verify directly. -
+Third-party alerts are unreliable; always verify directly.

-YEIDA schemes offer multiple size categories (60 sq. m, 120 sq. m, 200 sq. m, 300 sq. m, 500 sq. m).
+- Choose your plot category — YEIDA schemes offer multiple size categories (60 sq. m, 120 sq. m, 200 sq. m, 300 sq. m, 500 sq. m).
 Decide based on budget and construction intent.
-Each category has a separate application and draw. -
+Each category has a separate application and draw.

-Registration fee is typically 10% of the scheme cost, paid online or via demand draft.
+- Submit application with registration amount — Registration fee is typically 10% of the scheme cost, paid online or via demand draft.
 Applications can be submitted online through the YEIDA portal.
-Ensure your KYC documents — Aadhaar, PAN, photographs — are ready. -
+Ensure your KYC documents — Aadhaar, PAN, photographs — are ready.

-Draws are conducted publicly and results published on the portal.
-Unsuccessful applicants receive a refund of the registration amount without interest (a known buyer grievance with YEIDA schemes). -
+- Attend or track the computerised draw — Draws are conducted publicly and results published on the portal.
+Unsuccessful applicants receive a refund of the registration amount without interest (a known buyer grievance with YEIDA schemes).

-Successful allottees get an allotment letter with a payment schedule.
-Possession is handed over after full payment and infrastructure readiness — timelines vary by sector and scheme. -
+- Receive allotment letter and pay in instalments — Successful allottees get an allotment letter with a payment schedule.
+Possession is handed over after full payment and infrastructure readiness — timelines vary by sector and scheme.

 Documentation Checklist for Buyers